-- o Faculty Leaders may not accept or deny a student on the basis of a disability. - Online program brochures include standard text on accommodations and must also include a description of the functional capacities essential to achieve program learning goals, e.g. students need to be able to independently traverse rocky terrain, climb stairs, deal with extremes in temperature, lift up to amount of weight, navigate an urban or unimproved rural environment, engage in discussion of emotionally charged course content, etc. - Faculty Leaders are encouraged to include information on academic accommodations in their syllabus in accordance with UNT recommendations. - o The Americans with Disabilities Act only applies to the U.S. and U.S. territories.
+- o Faculty Leaders may not accept or deny a student on the basis of a disability. - Programs should include descriptions of the functional capacities that are essential to achieve program learning goals, e.g. students need to be able to independently traverse rocky terrain, climb stairs, deal with extremes in temperature, lift up to amount of weight, navigate an urban or unimproved rural environment, engage in discussion of emotionally charged course content, etc. - Each brochure page on SAO website will include standard text on accommodations and Faculty Leaders are encouraged to include this in their syllabus. - The Americans with Disabilities Act only applies to the U.S. and U.S. territories.
 Not all accommodations requested can be provided abroad; they are subject to the environment and the laws of the destination.
 UNT will make a good faith effort to provide access to reasonable accommodations for students studying abroad but any additional cost (e.g. for Sign Language interpreters, personal assistants) may be the responsibility of the student.
 SAO will work with ODA and the Faculty Leader to address accommodation requests.